How To Get Rid Of Ants Inside & Outside the House

 Pros: Affordable, safe

-Cons: Can be an irritant for kids and pets, may be messy, requires regular re-application
+Cons: Can be an irritant for kids and pets, may be messy, requires regular re-application, does not kill ants

 4. Essential Oils

-Peppermint, cinnamon leaf, lemon, neem, eucalyptus, thyme oil, lemongrass oil, tea tree oil are natural ant repellants that can go a long way toward keeping ants out of your house.
+Peppermint, cinnamon leaf, lemon, neem, eucalyptus, thyme oil, lemongrass oil, and tea tree oil are natural ant repellants that can help keep ants out of your house.

 For best results, mix a few drops of essential oil into 2 cups of water and spray the mixture around the baseboards, windows, and doors of your home.